MicrosoftDocs/defender-docs/articles/defender-for-cloud/add-data-power-bi.md

 Once Power BI Desktop is connected to Azure Resource Graph, you can use Azure Resource Graph to query various data sources from Defender for Cloud into Power BI.

-The queries provided on this page are examples that will provide results.
+The queries provided on this page are examples that provide results.
 Azure Resource Graph allows you to query a wide range of data that you can create and customize to return results that suit your specific requirements.

 1. Copy and paste one of the provided queries into the query editor in Power BI Desktop.